Our Surgery Services

 Dental Procedures

-Veterinary Dental Procedures can be costly, but are extremely necessary to maintain your pet’s health.
+Veterinary Dental Procedures can be costly but are extremely necessary to maintain your pet’s health.
 Most pet dental disease occurs below the gum line, where you can’t see it.
 While most people think “Doggy Breath” is just part of being a dog (or cat), it’s not!
 Bad breath signifies dental disease.
 It’s very common, and very preventable!
 Between routine care at home like brushing and dental chews, and annual visits with your vet, your pets dental health can be managed easily, which is critical not only for the health of their teeth, but for their overall health as well.
 Like in humans, untreated dental disease can damage internal organs including the heart, liver, and kidneys.
 Our dental procedures are affordable and effective at keeping your pet’s oral health on track even into their senior years.

 We recommend dental exams for all cats and dogs two years and older, and in-home brushing is recommended a minimum of 3 times a week starting at five months old.